-PROPOSED UPDATED TERMS OF REFERENCE - DOWNLAND ADVISORY PANEL NB to be included in list of 'Other Bodies'
+PROPOSED UPDATED TERMS OF REFERENCE - DOWNLAND ADVISORY PANEL

-NB to be included in list of 'Other E
+NB to be included in list of 'Other Bodies'

 1. Name

 Downland Advisory Panel

 2. Purpose

 - 2.1 The purpose of the Downland Advisory Panel ('the DAP') is purely consultative.
 It exists to allow Brighton & Hove City Council ('BHCC') to draw on and access local skills, experience and expertise, to advise on the management of the City Downland Estate and assist with the strategic direction and implementation of the City Downland Estate Plan its policy development, plans and delivery. - 2.2 The collective views of the DAP will contribute to presentations and committee papers which are prepared by officers of BHCC.
 In this way, the DAP will support and inform the decision making processes followed by BHCC as responsible authority (see below).